johanley/anne-of-green-gables-editions/README.md

 These _diff_ operations found 147 issues missed by the proof-reader.

 The transcription in this branch has a Creative Commons Zero v1.0 Universal.
-That's equivalent to public domain.
+That's <a href='https://creativecommons.org/share-your-work/public-domain/cc0'>roughly equivalent to public domain.</a>